Concordium/concordium-node-sdk-js/README.md

 };
 ```

 Finally, to actually deploy the module to the chain, send the constructed `deployModuleTransaction` to the chain using `sendAccountTransaction`.
-(Refer to the _Send Account Transaction_ section for how to do this)
+(See [Send Account Transaction](#Send-Account-Transaction) for how to do this)

 ## Init Contract (parameterless smart contract)
 The following example demonstrates how to initialize a smart contract from a module, which has already been deployed.